storyblok/storyblok-kotlin/ktor-client-plugin/README.md

 Responses from the Content Delivery API contain the `Cache-Control` and `ETag` headers, to respect these, the plugin installs the [`HttpCache`](https://ktor.io/docs/client-caching.html) plugin and configures a shared in-memory cache.

-This means subsequent requests for the same resource will be served from the cache instead of making a network request.
+This means subsequent requests for the same resource made with the same `HttpClient` instance will be served from the cache instead of making a network request.

 ### Content negotiation and serialization